How Do I Know if There is Mold in Air Ducts or the AC Unit?

+Mold in air ducts is a hidden danger.
 Everyone is familiar with what mold looks like on walls and ceilings.
 Its presence is instantly recognizable.
-But how do you know if there is mold growing in your air ducts or AC unit?

 Odor – You are likely to smell mold before you see it.
 Do you notice a musty odor only when your AC unit is in operation?
 It can indicate mold in your ductwork.
 Mold and mildew also produce a wet, stale, or rotten odor, so be alert for those too.

-Allergic Reaction - Mold causes allergic reactions in many people and pets.
-If someone in your household exhibits chronic signs of nausea, headaches, sneezing, itchy nose, or sore throat, you could have mold in your air ducts.
+Allergic Reaction – Mold causes allergic reactions in many people and pets.
+If someone in your household exhibits chronic signs of nausea, headaches, sneezing, itchy nose, or sore throat, you could have mold in air ducts servicing your home.

 How To Get Rid Of Mold In Air Ducts And AC Units?

 The problem is mold spores.
 They are invisible to the naked eye and produce mold growth.
 Smaller than grains of pollen, spores are not filtered through your nose as larger air debris is and get ingested into your respiratory system.
 Thus, when mold spores have settled in your ductwork, the heating or cooling system blows them throughout your home.

 Therefore, scrubbing away patches of the mold with ordinary cleaners will not solve the problem.
 Household cleaning only removes some mold.
 The invisible spores remain, float around in the air, and ultimately settle on the ductwork, walls, or ceilings to produce new mold patches.
 And so the cycle continues.

 What about cleaning with a vinegar or bleach solution?
 This is a popular misconception.
 A vinegar/water or bleach/water mix is sometimes a good treatment for tiny patches in areas like your bathroom, but we don’t recommend it for your ductwork or AC unit.